zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 - Your data values are most likely different than those shown in the screenshots.

-## **STEP 1**: Provision audit and alert policies on your Autonomous Database by using the Activity Auditing wizard
+## Task 1: Provision audit and alert policies on your Autonomous Database by using the Activity Auditing wizard

 1. If you are already signed in to the Oracle Data Safe Console, click the **Oracle Data Safe** tab in your browser.